Esri/cityengine-sdk/README.md

 ### All Platforms

-* To load custom encoders built with the latest SDK, you cannot use CityEngine.
-To be able to load the encoders in CityEngine, please find the right SDK for the CityEngine version in the list above.
+* To load custom encoders built with the latest SDK, CityEngine 2022.0 is required.
+For older versions of CityEngine an older version of the SDK might have to be used, see list above.
+Some SDK versions don't have a matching CityEngine.
 * License for matching CityEngine, e.g. to author Rule Packages resp.
-CityEngine 2021.1 for version 2.6.8135.
+CityEngine 2022.0 for version 2.6.xxxx.
 * CMake 3.3 or later (<https://www.cmake.org>)

 ### Windows